 - Pricing: 100 metric pack costs $7/month

-- If you are not running any agents or CloudWatch, you can still publish metrics to AppOptics.
+- If you are not running any agents, you can still publish metrics to AppOptics.

 - If you submit only custom metrics, you will be charged for the number of metric packs equivalent to your usage.